 Nobody loves a parade like a New Orleanais (yes, that’s how you say it.
 I looked it up)…think Mardi Gras.
 This one is full of horror-themed floats, creative costumes and blaring bands.

 This is a fun way to see the city while visiting its haunted houses and learning their ghoulish legends.
 The guides also give you little tidbits of history and local culture that add perspective and depth to your visit.
 Plus, they take you off the beaten track to places you may not visit otherwise.
 Make sure to check for a Groupon before you go.

 5. Visit one of the many cemeteries in New Orleans during Halloween.

 The Saint Louis #1 with its delicately carved statuary and stately mausoleums was pretty impressive.
 We learned that the crypts are periodically cleaned out with ten foot poles to make room for the newly deceased.
 This is where the expression “I wouldn’t touch that with a ten foot pole” comes from.

 The St. Louis cemetery is believed to be the most haunted in the country.
 Marie LaVeau, beautiful 18th century voodoo practitioner, is buried here.
 Locals believe her spirit walks the tombs at night.
 Good fun!

-6. See the amazing Halloween decorations on State and Charles Streets and all over the city.
+Scary decorations can be seen everywhere on State and Charles Streets and all over the city.
 New Orleans takes its Halloween decorations seriously.